• Skip to main content

 Milo was created in 1934, when Nestle decided it would "develop a tonic drink that tasted good enough that children would eat it, whilst giving them the vitamins and minerals they needed, without costing families too much."

 Trainee chemical engineer, Thomas Mayne, got to work immediately.
-But like all great things, it too time.
-In fact it took him four years develop what we now know as Milo.
+But like all great things, it took time.
+In fact, it took him four years to develop what we now know as Milo.
 What he struggled with was getting the mix of vitamins and minerals to dissolve when stirred.
 It had pesky crunchy bits when stirred.

 milo ad